 In that there can be anxiety, but it's the excitement that gets me off my BUTTS and on the road.
 Planning can be one of the best and most exiting parts of an adventure, and I hope you feel the similarly.
 Like Adventures Across America this month-long road trip has a few reasons.
 I'm educating myself, rekindling old friendships, making new friendships, and finding out ways to get you off your BUTTS in the process!
 This October ended up being a little too soon for many of you to travel, and I understand, BUTT I have a few new ideas in the works and a couple out now that you can explore.

 First, for my Florida friends In particular there is the Key West Kerfuffle.
 It's caused a stir, so I think the name fits.
 To check out why it would be very cool to come along and stay on a luxury yacht, click here.
 Next is something I've always wanted to do, and thats the Albuquerque Balloon Fiesta!
 It bases out of Albuquerque at the Hyatt Regency and not only witnesses the Mass Ascension, but I also take you on day trips to intriguing places throughout New Mexico.
 On my way home, I'll be meeting with vendors and exploring the route myself.
-Two dates are available as well, check out the day by day by clicking here.

 I hope your BUTT feels lighter, and more apt to start the exciting path towards planning.
 Next up is the Louisiana Purchase, and I can't wait to tell you all about it.
 In the meantime, stay safe and thank you for taking time to read the newsletter!

 It's a question a lot of people want to know, and the answer can change daily.
 There's no doubt a lot of pent up desire to travel, but the decision process can be complicated without some guidance.
 Fortunately, you've made it here and I hope to bring some clarity to the question.